chapsuy/Pokemon-Battle-Simulator/README.md

 Damage = \left( 2 + \frac{Power}{25D} \right) \times Type_1 \times random
 $$

-This function calculates damage by reducing the attacker’s base damage based on the defender’s defense stat, ensuring that at least 10% of the original damage always goes through.
-A random factor between 0.85 and 1.00 is then applied so the final damage varies slightly each time.
-Finally, the result is rounded down and guaranteed to be at least 1, ensuring every attack deals some damage.
+The formula starts by dividing the move’s power by the defender’s defense to determine how strong the attack is compared to the target’s defense.
+Then, the value is increased by 2 so even weak moves still deal at least some damage.
+After that, the result is multiplied by the type effectiveness value, which adjusts damage based on whether the move is super effective, neutral, or not very effective.
+Finally, a random multiplier is applied so damage varies slightly each time instead of being the exact same number.

 ```
 public void takeDamagefrom(Attack attack) {